 See the entire sugar-making process, from tapping the trees to "sugaring off," and learn why maple sugar was more commonly used than maple syrup in early New England.

-Learn about how maple sugaring has changed over the years on a Maple Sugaring Timeline Tour while taking a walk through history with the different techniques are demonstrated along the Woodland Walk.
+Learn about how maple sugaring has changed over the years through our Maple Sugaring Timeline, an examination of different tapping techniques.
 See demonstrations of the traditional Native American methods, early 19th-century New England, 20th century metal buckets, and contemporary tubing.

 Costumed historians will also cook period foods made with maple products by the hearth at the Village’s Freeman Farm.

 Be sure to visit the OSV Gift Shop for maple bacon, maple fudge, maple coffees, maple scones, maple brownies, and maple popcorn.

 OSV is offering free admission for children (ages 17 and under) on weekends through March 30 when accompanied by one adult paying full-priced, regular admission.

 Maple Days Family Packages and Maple Days Couples' Getaway Packages are also available.

 Purchase your tickets online in advance to expedite your entrance into the Village.

 Find more useful information for planning your visit.